clean-code-craft-tcq-1/test-for-analytics-Akhilahebbar/README.md

 List the dependencies of the Analysis-functionality.

 1. Access to the Server containing the telemetrics in a csv file
-1. _enter dependency
+1. Libraries to read csv file.
+2. Libraries to convert record to pdf.
+3. Libraries to send report in mail.
-1. _enter dependency
+5. _enter dependency

 (add more if needed)